SapitoSucio/froggo-guides/docs/script_commands.md

 This still means they will want to be separated by commas.

-Where a command wants a string, it will be given in "`quotes`", if it's a number, it will be given without them.
+Where a command wants a string, it will be given in `quotes ("")`, if It's a number, it will be given without them.
 Normally, you can put an expression, like a bunch of functions or operators returning a value, in (round brackets) instead of most numbers.
-Round brackets will not always be required, but they're often a good idea.
+Round brackets will not always be required, but they`re often a good idea.

-Wherever you refer to a map name, it's always 'map name' (.gat suffix is deprecated).
+Wherever you refer to a map name, It's always `map name` (.gat suffix is deprecated).

 ## Script loading structure

-Scripts are loaded by the map server as referenced in the 'conf/map_athena.conf' configuration file, but in the default configuration, it doesn't load any script files itself.
-Instead, it loads the file 'npc/(pre-)re/scripts_main.conf' which itself contains references to other files.
+Scripts are loaded by the map server as referenced in the `conf/map_athena.conf` configuration file, but in the default configuration, it doesn't load any script files itself.
+Instead, it loads the file `npc/(pre-)re/scripts_main.conf` which itself contains references to other files.
 The actual scripts are loaded from txt files, which are linked up like this:

-###### npc: **<path to a filename\>**
+#### npc: **<path to a filename\>**

-Any line like this, invoked, ultimately, by 'map_athena.conf' will load up the script contained in this file, which will make the script available.
+Any line like this, invoked, ultimately, by `map_athena.conf` will load up the script contained in this file, which will make the script available.
 No file will get loaded twice to prevent possible errors.